 In the long run, having children can provide significant health benefits.
-According to the National Cancer Institute (NCI), women who have children are less likely to develop breast cancer.
+According to the (NCI), women who have children are less likely to develop breast cancer.
 Being pregnant reduces exposure to certain hormones that have been linked to breast cancer.
 (This has to do with the fact that menstruation stops while a woman is pregnant.)
 The NCI also reports that breastfeeding can reduce breast cancer risk because the “maturing” that breast cells go through in order to produce milk may prevent the cells from becoming cancerous.

 Reduced Cardiovascular Disease Risk

 Another health advantage for mothers who breastfeed is a reduced risk of cardiovascular disease.
-A large 2009 study showed that mothers who breastfed for at least 12 months in their lifetime had a lower risk of cardiovascular disease, high blood pressure, high cholesterol, and diabetes than those who had never breastfed.
+A large showed that mothers who breastfed for at least 12 months in their lifetime had a lower risk of cardiovascular disease, high blood pressure, high cholesterol, and diabetes than those who had never breastfed.

 A Bigger Brain?

 Sure, you might experience some mental fuzziness in the first few months with a newborn (a condition sometimes called “mommy brain”), but research in Canada on rat mothers shows that your brain might actually grow with each child.
 The hippocampus, a part of the brain responsible for spatial memory and learning, actually increases in size during pregnancy and motherhood.